TheOdinProject/curriculum/advanced_html_css/accessibility/meaningful_text.md

 ### Lesson overview

-By the end of this lesson, you should be able to:
+This section contains a general overview of topics that you will learn in this lesson.

 - Know how to provide meaningful links.
 - Know how to provide meaningful text in forms.